List of people who received an electoral vote in the United States Electoral College

 The following is a complete list of people who received an electoral vote in a United States presidential election.
-For all elections from 1804 onwards, "P" denotes a presidential vote, and "VP" denotes a vice presidential vote.
-Bold entries are successful candidates; Italicized entries are runners-up who became vice president under the original system (1788-1800).
+Prior to the adoption of the Twelfth Amendment which came into effect for the 1804 election each elector cast two votes without any distinction between a vote for president and vice-president, with the runner-up in the Electoral College becoming vice-president.

 This list includes eleven women, nine of whom received vice presidential votes: the first was Tonie Nathan who in 1972 received one vote from a faithless elector.
 This was followed by Geraldine Ferraro in 1984 and Sarah Palin in 2008.
 Maria Cantwell, Susan Collins, Carly Fiorina and Winona LaDuke all received a single faithless vote for vice president in 2016, and in that same election Elizabeth Warren received two.
 Hillary Clinton and Faith Spotted Eagle in 2016 were the first women to receive electoral votes for president; Spotted Eagle's single vote was from a faithless elector, and she was also the first Native American to receive an electoral vote for president.
 Kamala Harris became the first female vice president after the 2020 election.